Cityopt/cityopt/trunk/misc/CITYOPT_Apros_models.md

   Any profile specified in the user interface overrides the value in the cityopt.properties file.

+- timeSeriesInputFiles is a semicolon-separated list of input file names.
+It defines the Apros input files (in `IO_SET` format) managed by Cityopt.
+The property may be omitted if there are no time series inputs (that should be managed by Cityopt).
+Currently all time series input files have to be in the top directory; the listed names may not include directories.

 - resultFiles is a semicolon-separated list of output file patterns, for example: "resultFiles = *.dat;myfile.out".
 It defines which files the Apros model outputs, and which are then read back to the CITYOPT